 After I told a friend of mine about my issues, he suggested I check out Lexington Law.
 So, I called them for a free consultation at 800-220-0084.
 I spoke to a credit professional who told me they believed they could help me.

 I decided to sign up and give it a shot.
 After all, if it didn’t work, I could cancel at any time.
-After only a few weeks, I started getting letters from credit reporting agencies saying negative items were being removed from my credit report.
+After only a few weeks, I started getting letters from credit reporting agencies saying negative accounts were being removed from my reports.

-Since then, my credit scores have been improving steadily.
-Signing up with Lexington Law turned out to be a great decision for me (see below).
+Since then, my credit scores have been improving steadily and I have been getting much better interest rates on credit cards and loans.
+It turned out to be a great decision for me (see below).

 My credit score has jumped over 60 points in the last 6 months to a very respectable level and now when I apply for a mortgage.
 I will be able to name my price.
 So file this e-mail in the happy customer section.
 I will refer anyone with less than perfect credit to your services it has made a world of difference for me!
 Thanks again!”